Power Wheelchairs and Medicare

-Once we receive your doctor’s prescription for a power wheelchair, we begin the necessary Medicare or Hoveround-accepted private insurance carrier paperwork.1 We then submit the forms on your behalf and follow up as needed.
+Once we receive your doctor's prescription for a motorized wheelchair, we begin the necessary Medicare or Hoveround-accepted private insurance carrier paperwork.1 We then submit the medical documentation to Medicare for prior authorization on your behalf and follow up as needed.
 We also assist you through the entire Medicare and private insurance claims submission process.

-Step 3 – Power Wheelchair Delivery & Training
+Step 3 – Motorized Wheelchair Delivery & Training

-Then, they show you how to use your power wheelchair so that you can confidently regain your life of independence.
+Our trained technicians modify your power wheelchair to your body measurements for complete comfort.
+Then they show you exactly how to use your power wheelchair so that you can confidently regain your life of independence.

 1Insurance coverage depends on medical necessity as determined by insurer.
 Valid doctor's prescription required.